 By volunteering for the City of St. Louis Park, you will have a direct impact on your community.
-Contributing your time and talents can be very rewarding and you may gain other benefits, such as:
+Contributing your time and talents can be very rewarding, and you may gain other benefits, such as:

-- Meeting people who share your interests.
+- Meeting people who share your interests

-- Gaining skills and experience for employment opportunities.
+- Gaining skills and experience for employment opportunities

-- Exploring new career areas and practicing new skills.
+- Exploring new career areas and practicing new skills

-- Earning school credit.
+- Earning school credit

-- Setting a positive example for others.
+- Setting a positive example for others

 Current volunteer opportunities with the city are posted below.
 Occasionally, opportunities with other organizations, such as the St. Louis Park School District, Hennepin County or local nonprofits will be listed as well.

-Volunteer Opportunities with the City
+Volunteer opportunities with the city

 Adopt-a-park or gardenContribute to the beauty of St. Louis Park by volunteering to monitor your neighborhood park or garden.
-Adopt-a-Park or Garden volunteers can choose to plant, maintain the annual garden and/or patrol their park each week during the summer, keep the park litter-free, and report any vandalism or needed repairs.
+Adopt-a-park or garden volunteers can choose to plant, maintain the annual garden and/or patrol their park each week during the summer, keep the park litter-free, and report any vandalism or needed repairs.
 Volunteers may adopt the park or garden of their choice (if not already adopted).
 Requirements are:

 - Visit your park once each month between Memorial Day and September 30.